StrangeRanger/EWU-CSCD/README.md

 # EWU-CSCD-210

-Homework and projects I've done in my CSCD 210 class
+This repo is a collection of projects/homework that was given to me and projects I've done in my CSCD 210 class while at Eastern.